-Electric Nation is a project to trial a smart charging solution to help local electricity networks to cope with growing numbers of electric vehicles, with partners including Western Power Distribution, EA Technology and DriveElectric.
-Automotive Comms has directed all communication for this three-year project, including elements such as strategy, website, written content, photography and videos, event support and PR.
-The communication for the project has recently won an Award for ‘Marketing Project of the Year’.
+Electric Nation was a project to trial a smart charging solution to help local electricity networks to cope with growing numbers of electric vehicles, with partners including Western Power Distribution, EA Technology and DriveElectric.
+Automotive Comms directed all communication for this three-year project, including elements such as strategy, website, written content, photography and videos, event support and PR.
+We are now supporting the vehicle to grid phase of the project.
+The communication for the project won an Award for ‘Marketing Project of the Year’.

 Automotive Comms carries out a wide range of communication work for the Northern Automotive Alliance (NAA).
 This includes the writing and production of the NAA’s monthly e-newsletter, communication support for a wide range of NAA events such as the Annual Awards Dinner, and for other NAA projects such as STRIVE, an AMSCI-funded NAA/Bentley virtual reality design project.

-A professional and strategic marketing approach has enabled Force Technology to achieve levels of growth over the last year that far outstrip reasonable expectations for a new business.
+A professional and strategic marketing approach enabled Force Technology to achieve levels of growth in its first year that far outstrip reasonable expectations for a new business.
 Items such as the company’s website have provided the reassurance that the company has the capability to deliver large orders for springs that need to meet particularly demanding requirements.
 The company has been elevated from being a volume spring

 Helical Technology has been established for over 50 years and has a global presence with production facilities in the UK, India and China.
 With a background in the design and manufacture of springs, valve rotators and actuators, the business is now a world leader in the design and manufacture of acoustic and EGR exhaust valves and offers world-class testing services at its purpose built Technical Centre.
 Automotive Comms was commissioned to produce a marketing strategy for the company and to initially deliver an all-new website including a technical animation, new brochures and presentations.
 All these items included new copy writing and new photography.

 Fylde CNC, a sub-contract precision CNC machining company, wanted to broaden its customer base and grow the business.
-NAA member Automotive Comms identified that Fylde CNC would benefit from marketing advice and support to help the company make the most of additional opportunities in the automotive industry.
+Automotive Comms identified that Fylde CNC would benefit from marketing advice and support to help the company make the most of additional opportunities in the automotive industry.
 The resulting marketing project looked at overall marketing strategy and elements including website, presentations and brochures.
-Since the new marketing strategy was implemented, Fylde CNC has gained nine new customers and has had an increase in sales to date in 2016 of £591,135 and estimated additional growth for 2017 is £960,000.
-Fylde CNC’s Managing Director states that this increase in sales of over £1.5 million is due to the new marketing strategy.
-The marketing has been carried out for a budget in the region of £15,000.
-An increase in sales of £1.5 million seems like a good return on an investment of £15,000.
+Within the first twelve months of the new marketing strategy being implemented, Fylde CNC gained nine new customers and had an increase in sales of £591,135 with estimated additional growth of £960,000.
+Fylde CNC’s Managing Director stated that this increase in sales of over £1.5 million was due to the new marketing strategy – a good return on the investment of around £15,000 in marketing.